 The indices are published as time series from January 2000 to the last month of the current reporting year.

 The indices are calculated and published at 2015 as a base year.

 Per cent (%)

-The indicators are transmitted to Eurostat before their national publication, for G45 and G46 after national publication.
+The indicators for G47 are transmitted to Eurostat before their national publication, for G45 and G46 after national publication.